Finallf/terraria/README.md

 ---
 ## 👨‍💻 Collaborators:
-💜 Thank you to everyone who contributed to improving the project :)
+💜 Thank you to everyone who contributed to the improvement of this project :)

 <!-- readme: collaborators,contributors -start -->
 <table>